Matching your store's colors and fonts

 Screenshot of the Conversation Editor color section with “Match my store” button — manual capture, drop in here.

 You can always tweak from there.
-Match-my-store gives you a sensible starting point; you’re not locked into whatever your theme happens to have.
+The auto-match gives you a sensible starting point; you’re not locked into whatever your theme happens to have.

 The color variables